Posts

 Image

-The saints will be assembled before Jesus on the Last Day, and the wicked will be collected for judgment and cast from his presence .
-On the Last Day, the righteous and the unrighteous are “ gathered ” before Jesus, the former for vindication and salvation, and the latter for judgment and condemnation.
-This event is linked in the New Testament to Christ’s “ arrival ” at the end of the age.
-On that day, he will resurrect the dead, judge the dead and living, terminate the “ Last Enemy, Death ,” and consummate the Kingdom of God.
+The saints will be gathered and assembled before Jesus on the Last Day, while the wicked will be collected for judgment and cast from his presence .
+On the Last Day, both the righteous and the unrighteous will be assembled before Jesus, the former for vindication and salvation, and the latter for judgment and punishment.
+This time of judgment is linked to Christ’s “ arrival ” when he will resurrect the dead and terminate the “ Last Enemy, Death .”

 Image